ucsf-wynton/wynton-website-hpc/docs/hpc/software/sbgrid.md

 ## Some SBGrid programs do not run on older compute nodes

 Many SBGrid programs run only on "modern" CPUs.
-Broadly speaking, there are four generations of CPUs, on the cluster - x86-64-v1, x86-64-v2, x86-64-v3, and x86-64-v4 - and SBGrid often requires x86-64-v3 compute nodes or newer.
+Broadly speaking, there are three generations of CPUs on the cluster - x86-64-v2, x86-64-v3, and x86-64-v4 - and SBGrid often requires x86-64-v3 compute nodes or newer.
 If your job fails with an obscure error such as: